 Sheriff: Gettin' a good peek, city boy?

 McQueen at one point calls Radiator Springs "Hillbilly Hell"

 Gilligan Cut: While they're heading for California, Lightning McQueen promises to Mack that he'll keep him awake all night long by talking to him so he can keep driving.
 Cuts to McQueen sleeping soundly in the trailer and Mack starting to doze off.

 I Never Told You My Name: Fred is victim to this.
 Everyone knows who he is because his license plate holder and license plate say "Hello, my name is" and "FRED", respectively.
 He gets a Running Gag: when McQueen says his name, he shouts, "He knows my name!
 He knows my name" and gets so excited that his front bumper (which happens to be his lower jaw) falls off.

 Impact Silhouette: Lightning leaves a himself-shaped hole in the smoke when he leaps over the wreckage during the first race.

-Ink Suit Car: Strip "The King" Weathers is an ink-suit version of the #43 Plymouth Superbird that his voice actor Richard Petty drove in 1970.
-"Junior" is an ink-suit of Dale Earnhardt, Jr., modeled on the #8 Budweiser Chevrolet Monte Carlo he drove for DEI from 1999 to 2007.
+Ink-Suit Actor: More like Ink Suit Car.
+Strip "The King" Weathers is an ink-suit version of the #43 Plymouth Superbird that his voice actor Richard Petty drove in 1970.
+"Junior" is basically Dale Earnhardt, Jr. voicing the #8 Budweiser Chevrolet Monte Carlo he drove for DEI from 1999 to 2007.
 Mario Andretti voices the Ford Fairlane he won the 1967 Daytona 500 in.